25 Ways to Cope When Someone You Love Leaves You

 Listening to sad music may sound wonky, but it is the truth.
 How do you leave someone you love when you feel like you are the only one in that condition on earth?

-Listening to sad music reminds you that you aren’t alone in what’s happening to you and while it may exacerbate the pain, it also sets you up for emotional healing in the long run.
+Listening to sad music reminds you that you aren’t alone in what’s happening to you.
+While it may exacerbate the pain, it also sets you up for emotional healing in the long run.

 17. Read about similar breakups

-Asides from reminding you that you are not alone, many of these stories are packed full of practical insight that can help you navigate these trying times.
+Aside from reminding you that you are not alone, many of these stories are packed full of practical insight to help you navigate these trying times.
 Just start by conducting a quick search on social media and Google.

 18. Reconnect with old friends